Three & Four Year Old Sessional Kindergarten

 What will happen if we want to change kindergartens for four-year-old?

-You can change your kindergarten preference at any time by submitting a Change of Registration Form.
+You can change your kindergarten preference at any time by submitting your information using our online form.

 Can my child have a repeat year of four-year-old?